-Having studied at Birmingham City University, Louise quickly moved to London to begin her photography career.
-After assisting for a number of years, she turned pro and now photographs celebrities, actors and even royalty for the likes of The Big Issue, The Telegraph and Time Out to name but a few.
+Having studied at at Birmingham City University, Louise quickly moved to London to begin her photography career.
+After assisting for a number of years, she turned pro and now photographs celebrities, actors and even royalty for the likes of The Big Issue, Cosmopolitan and Time Out to name but a few.
 Here Louise tells us about her work and career.

 How did photography start for you?

 As a kid I was always making things and drawing or painting but I didn’t pick up a camera until I was 18.
 I’d done an A level in Art and figured I would continue to study it at Uni but to get onto a degree course in the arts you have to do a BTEC Foundation Diploma course first which I did.
 I specialised in Fine Art but it was way too conceptual and self-reflective for me so I didn’t really enjoy it at the time however in hindsight it ended up being one of the best things for me to do and completely changed my path by introducing me to photography through an optional 3 day module.

 I absolutely loved being in the darkroom printing so I began to use photography within my final project.
 I think I took pictures of shadows or something really embarrassing now, and then started applying to photography degree courses shortly afterwards.

 Why did you study at BCU in Birmingham?

 I'm from a small town in the East Midlands so Birmingham was kind of a step up, close to home but a big city which I was excited by.
 It was mainly down to location rather than the course as I was still unsure as to what I would end up doing or even what genre of photography I might pursue whilst there.
 I wasn’t thinking of the future too much, I just wanted to enjoy the experience of being a student.
 Throughout the course most of my imagery was geared towards fashion but not in a commercial, studio way.
 In fact I barely used the studios over the whole three year period which I regret now.
 All that equipment on hand, free to experiment with!